 Bone marrow aspirate concentration (stem cell), Platelet-Rich Plasma Therapy, and Prolotherapy for Rotator Cuff Injury

-For many patients, not all, stem cell therapy or bone marrow aspirate concentrate may be effective.
+For many patients, not all, stem cell therapy or bone marrow aspirate concentrate may be effective as non-surgical treatment options.
 In our research which appears in the peer-reviewed journal Cogent Medicine found here in its entirety: Treatment of shoulder osteoarthritis and rotator cuff tears with bone marrow concentrate and whole bone marrow injections with a June 20, 2019 publication date, we were able to demonstrate:

 - Selected patients with rotator cuff tendinopathy and degenerative shoulder disease would benefit from either one and two stem cell treatments.
 Patients reported significant improvements in resting pain, active pain, and functionality score when compared to baseline.

 This is the summary of that research and it explains the bone marrow aspirate concentrate stem cell therapy treatment:

 “Human bone marrow offers a promising new therapy for the treatment of chronic shoulder pain.
 This includes Whole Bone Marrow (WBM) therapy, where the bone marrow is aspirated and reinjected without manipulation, or as Bone Marrow Concentrate (BMC) therapy, where the bone marrow is centrifuged and cleared of red blood cells.
 Human bone marrow contains many growth factors and important cytokines as well as platelets and mesenchymal stem cells (MSCs). . .